ayechanst/platinum-eth/plat-eth/almanacPosts/transactions.md

 trains a train station has sent off.
 It's another security measure that solves similar problems to the private key.

+Printed on the side of the train is a nonce.
+A nonce is a number that indicates the current number of trains a train station has sent.
+The nonce is important for train stations sending value to each other, because if I sent several trains to my friend, I want to be sure that the trains arrive in the correct order to avoid complications.

 Image once again someone is trying to rob your train station of funds.
 This time they're more clever about it -->